The Mizuno USA is a comfortable, versatile and durable running shoe. This new version comes with softer and more springy cushioning.

 The upper, like the midsole, goes green.
 So to speak, because it’s blue … Well, let’s just say it uses eco-friendly materials to reduce the negative impact of the shoe on the environment.

 The lightweight engineered mesh upper is thin and well ventilated.
-There are 3D printed overlays in the midfoot, but overall the result is lightweight yet with good structure.
+There are 3D printed overlays in the midfoot, but the result is lightweight yet with good structure.
 The padded heel collar and the gusseted tongue construction comfortably cradle the feet for a superior fit (no pun intended).
 The heel counter is not too intrusive and contributes to the great stability of the Wave Rider.

 The fit is true to size and the toe box is roomy without being loose (so no worries if you have wider feet).

-Overall, users note an effective foot lockdown even though it’s more oriented towards comfort than performance, compared to previous versions.
+Users note an effective foot lockdown even though it’s more oriented towards comfort than performance, compared to previous versions.

 Grip and durability